 MDWF 2060 Clinical Testing/Childbearing Year, 3 cr.
-(2 academic credits/1 clinical credit)

 PREREQUISITE: MDWF 2010 and must be in a Clinical placement or currently a CPM/RM

 This course includes the physiological changes of pregnancy, disease conditions relating to pregnancy and the reproductive organs, tests to detect physical conditions (both physiological and pathological), fetal diagnosis, maternal metabolic disorders, and postpartum testing.
 Case studies will hone the midwives understanding of screening and diagnostic tests and appropriate management plans for the scope of the Certified Professional Midwife.